javieraviles/node-typescript-koa-rest/README.md

 npm run build
 npm run start
 ```

+## Environment variables

-Optional: you can create a .env file containing all the env variables you want to set, dotenv library will take care of setting them.
+Create a .env file containing all the env variables you want to set, dotenv library will take care of setting them.
+This project is using three variables at the moment:

+NODE_PORT -> port wher the server will be started on
+NODE_ENV -> environment, development value will set the logger as debug level, also important for CI
+JWT_SECRET -> secret value, JWT tokens should be signed with this value

 ## Getting TypeScript
 TypeScript itself is simple to add to any project with `npm`.